dave-andersen/ecogo/README.md

     ./ecogo tou      # Switch to ToU mode with a 45% backup reserve ./ecogo selfpow  # Self-powered mode with a 70% backup reserve

+# Seeing the device status

+You can dump all of the ecoflow parameters to JSON format by running

+    ./ecoflow check